-Tracking of the initial set of metrics shall commence on January 1, 2020, or the earliest that the metrics can be tracked.
-New metrics shall be added, and existing metrics shall be modified or removed, as determined by GWP, to provide actionable data and feedback.
+Tracking of the initial set of metrics commenced in January 2021.
+New metrics are tracked, to provide actionable data and feedback.
 These metrics are intended to provide a quantitative assessment of the effectiveness of the Plan over time.
 The metrics themselves are not as important as the trends that are quantified in the metrics; accordingly, GWP intends to prioritize its limited resources by minimizing the time spent on gathering metrics in favor of implementing mitigating measures.